MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

 Read-only.
 Supports $filter (eq, ne, not, in, startsWith).
           \[CreatedDateTime \<DateTime?\>\]: Timestamp of when the group was created.
-The value cannot be modified and is automatically populated when the group is created.
+The value can't be modified and is automatically populated when the group is created.
-The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+The Timestamp type represents date and time information using ISO 8601 format and is always in UTC.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Returned by default.
 Read-only.